June-Skeeter/GEOB270_Lab3_2021S1/Content/Part2.md

 </div>
 <a href="SA_Access.mp4" target="_blank">View Image in New Tab</a>

-## Question 0)
+## Question 3)
 What is the difference between a Census metropolitan and a census agglomeration area?
+See the link above for details?

 ## Download a DEM from Google Earth Engine